aylinavch/BCI_UNL_AllisonPeterson_course/final_course_project/about_sleep_intertia.md

 [20] Vallat R, Meunier D, Nicolas A, Ruby P. Hard to wake up?
 The cerebral correlates of sleep inertia assessed using combined behavioral, EEG and fMRI measures.
 NeuroImage.
 2019;184:266–278.

 [21] Picchioni D,Duyn JH,Horovitz SG.
 Sleep and the functional connectome.
 NeuroImage.
 2013;80:387–396.

+[22] Tassi, P., & Muzet, A. (2000).
+Sleep inertia.
+Sleep medicine reviews, 4(4), 341-353.

+[23] Tassi, P., Nicolas, A., Dewasmes, G., Eschenlauer, R., Ehrhart, J., Salame, P., ... & Libert, J. P. (1992).
+Effects of noise on sleep inertia as a function of circadian placement of a one-hour nap.
+Perceptual and motor skills, 75(1), 291-302.

+[24] Tassi, P., Nicolas, A., Seegmuller, C., Dewasmes, G. A., Libert, J. P., & Muzet, A. (1993).
+Interaction of the alerting effect of noise with partial sleep deprivation and circadian rhythmicity of vigilance.
+Perceptual and motor skills, 77(3_suppl), 1239-1248.

+[25] Stones, M. J. (1977).
+Memory performance after arousal from different sleep stages.
+British Journal of Psychology, 68(2), 177-181

+[26] Kouiack, D., & Schuitz, K. J. (1974).
+Task performance after awakenings from different stages of sleep.
+Perceptual and Motor Skills, 39(2), 792-794.